grantmcdermott/grantmcdermott.github.io/_posts/2021-06-24-efficient-simulations-in-r.md

 ![plot of chunk hist](/figure/posts/2021-06-24-efficient-simulations-in-r/hist-1.png)

 Here we have replicated the key result in BS13, Table 3. **Moral of the story:** If you have an interaction effect in a panel setting (e.g. DiD!), it's always worth demeaning your terms and double-checking that your results don't change.

+## Conclusion

+Being able to write efficient simulation code is a very valuable skill.
+In this post we have replicated an actual published result, incorporating three principles that have served me well:

+1. **Trim the fact.** (Subtitle: "`lm.fit()` is your friend")

+2. **Generate your data once** (Subtitle: "It’s much quicker to generate one large dataset than many small ones")

+3. **Try to avoid explicit iteration (even in parallel)** (Subtitle: Nest your simulations in a data.table or tibble)

+You don't have to adopt all of these principles to write your own efficient simulation code in R. There may even be cases where it's more efficient to do something else.
+But incorporating at least one or two of them will generally make your simulations much faster.

 ## References